JulianSchmid/etherparse/README.md

     }
 }
 ```
 Seperating headers into slices is faster if your code is not interested in all fields of all the headers in a network package.
 This is a good choice if you want filter or find packages based on a subset of the headers and/or their fields.

-The alternative of deserialize all headers and their fields into  their corresponding structs is useful if you are interested in most fields anyways or want to modify them.
+The alternative is to deserialie all headers and their fields into their corresponding structs.
+This is useful if you are interested in most fields anyways or if you want to re-serialize the headers with modified values.

-### Slicing a packet into different elements
-TODO

-#### Slice the complete packet
-TODO

-#### Iterate over each slicing point
-TODO

 #### Manually slicing packets